-Leica Q Typ 116 versus Nikon D750
+Leica Q Typ 116 vs Nikon D750

-The Leica Q (Typ 116) and the Nikon D750 are two enthusiast cameras that were announced, respectively, in June 2015 and September 2014.
+The Leica Q (Typ 116) and the Nikon D750 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and September 2014.
 The Q Typ 116 is a fixed lens compact, while the D750 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably larger (53 percent) than the Leica Q Typ 116.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the Q Typ 116 does not feature any corresponding weather-sealing.